Written by Junior Parker and first recorded by Little Junior’s Blue Flames (1953).

 From the wiki: “The original recording of ‘Mystery Train’ was written by Herman ‘Junior’ Parker and recorded by him (billed as Little Junior’s Blue Flames) at Sun Studios in 1953.
 And, of the many groundbreaking songs recorded by Elvis Presley during his storied career, ‘Mystery Train’ has come to be regarded key to understanding his unique place in the Rock and Roll canon, with Sam Phillips, as producer of both the Parker and Presley recordings, serving as mid-wife.

-“For Elvis, the double-sided hit (‘Mystery Train’ was first released as the B-side to “I Forgot to Remember to Forget’) was his, and Sun Records’, most successful release to-date and, ironically, the last recording Presley would make for Sun.
+“For Elvis, the double-sided hit (‘Mystery Train’ was first released as the B-side to “I Forgot to Remember to Forget’) was his, and Sun Records’, most successful release to-date and, ironically, the last recording Presley would make for Sun or Phillips.
 Its chart showing ensured that a major label (like RCA) couldn’t help but notice the young, dynamic singer.

 “Recording ‘Mystery Train’, Elvis positioned himself between Country and R&B, in the exact sweet spot Phillips had been searching for.
 (Phillips is famously quoted, saying ‘If I could find a white man who had the Negro sound and the Negro feel, I could make a billion dollars.’)
 ‘I don’t sound like nobody’, Elvis remarked when first introducing himself two years before to the Sun Studios receptionist.
 On ‘Mystery Train’, it would be hard to disagree.